-The sunniest and warmest day of the year so far happily coincided with the tenth birthday of the middlest apprentice.
+The sunniest and warmest day of the year so far happily coincided with the tenth birthday of the middlest son.
 My children spend a large part of their freetime living ‘the famous five’ life so the opportunity to pack a picnic and go exploring was too good to miss.

 Salisbury is one of our regular haunts.
 There is usually some event or other happening at Old Sarum.
 In the past we’ve flown kites and stepped back to the 1940s as well as being Vikings, Romans, Saxons and Roundheads.
 The Cathedral is impressive and the Close has several interesting places to visit including Mompesson House.